kaseykhanhpham/eucalyptus-hybrid-resequencing/02.var_call_prep/README.md

 **Plot coverage and calculate average:**

-Used custom python script for this; it calculates the average fine, but the plotting looks a bit funny.
-I never quite worked out what the issue was.
+Used custom python script to calculate the average coverage along a sliding window.
 ```bash
 # Run via job on UFRC, see coverage.job for details
 # Resources used: 10 hrs, 70 Mb